-Wayanad explicitly stunning with mist clad mountains, intense forest and fertile green plantation is one of the exquisite hill station of Kerala.
+Wayanad explicitly stunning with mist clad mountains, intense forest and fertile green plantation is one of the exquisite hill stations of Kerala.
 A place to relax and recharge from the hectic pace of today’s hectic life and place of serenity and scenic beauty with Mollyson’s special Wayanad tour packages

 Come!
 Live with Nature

 It won’t be an overstatement to say that Wayanad is an adventure scape for all ages.
 From a casual walk in paddy fields from hardcore Trek to zip lines, gurgling streams, jungles, hills and more.
 This feeling can only be experienced if you observe the raw nature and beauty of the district.
 Our Wayanad tour packages will give you that glimpse of rich cultural heritage and history and beauty of Wayanad making you come wanting for more.

 In a country like India, stories are everywhere.
 Every destination has a story to tell and every nook and corner has its own tale to share.
 But there are some places that stand out tall among the rest where the congruence of history mythology and local legend has given birth to stories of epic proportions.
 Wayanad it seems is such a place and with our Wayand tour packages, you will explore as much of it.